Boeing shares soar on profit, aircraft forecast but storm clouds loom

 Investors closely watch the number of planes Boeing turns over to airlines and leasing firms in a year for hints on the company’s cash flow and revenue.

-Despite its rosy outlook, America’s biggest exporter faces possible turbulence on a number of fronts in 2019 including financial stress felt by some of its airline customers, signs of a broader economic slowdown and U.S. trade tensions with China, where Boeing ships 1 out of 4 aircraft that it makes.
+Despite its rosy outlook, America’s biggest exporter faces possible turbulence on a number of fronts in 2019 including financial stress felt by some of its airline customers, signs of a broader economic slowdown and U.S. trade tensions with China, where Boeing ships about 1 out of 4 aircraft that it makes.

 There are also unanswered questions related to the deadly crash of a Lion Air 737 MAX in Indonesia in October that thrust a spotlight on the newest version of the best-selling jet, as well as on airline training and maintenance.

-Boeing’s shares rose 5.9 percent to $386.12 in early trading, becoming the top gainer on the Dow Jones Industrial Average .
+Boeing’s shares rose nearly 7 percent to $389.59 in trading, becoming the top gainer on the Dow Jones Industrial Average.

+Boeing has starting running 787 Dreamliner assembly lines at a rate ready to support higher output of 14 jets a month, bringing it within reach of a closely-watched goal designed to boost cash and reduce costs, Boeing Chief Executive Dennis Muilenburg said on a conference call with analysts, confirming an earlier Reuters report.

+Muilenburg also said he expected aircraft orders to be somewhat “moderated” in 2019 but still expected a healthy pace.

 Boeing raised its full-year core earnings per share forecast to $19.90-$20.10 from $14.90-$15.10, and revenue to a range of $109.5 billion to $111.5 billion, from $98 billion to $100 billion, fueled by strong volume across its commercial, military and services businesses.